aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ## Exercise - Add `Dev` environment
 Now it's your turn.
-Lets add another key to your `EnvironmentToInstanceType` map.
-It will need to contain `Dev` key name, and name-value pair `InstanceType: t3.nano`
+Lets add another Environment `Dev` to your template.
+It will need to contain `Dev` key name, and name-value pair `InstanceType: t3.nano`.
+Also, don't forget to add `Dev` to `EnvironmentType` parameter.

 {{%expand "Need a hint?" %}}
+1. In a _Parameters_ section
+  * Add `Dev` to the `EnvironmentType` AllowedValues list.
 1. In a `Mappings` section.
   * Add a top level key of `Dev`.
   * Add a name-value pair `InstanceType: t3.nano`.